-Pursuant to the Proposed Public Offering, the Company intends to offer for sale 25,000,000 Units, (or 28,750,000 Units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per Unit.
-Each Unit consists of one Class A ordinary share and one-half of one redeemable warrant.
+Pursuant to the Proposed Public Offering, the Company intends to offer for sale 30,000,000 Units, (or 34,500,000 Units if the underwriter's over-allotment option is exercised in full) at a price of \$10.00 per Unit.
+Each Unit consists of one Class A ordinary share and one-third of one redeemable warrant.
 Each whole warrant entitles the holder to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment.
-The warrants will become exercisable 30 days after the completion of the initial Business Combination and will expire five years after the completion of the initial Business Combination or earlier upon redemption or liquidation.
+The warrants will become exercisable 30 days after the completion of the initial Business Combination and will expire five years after the completion of the initial Business Combination or liquidation.